 Culture Declares Emergency is the all too necessary response by the UK and international arts communities to the escalating climate and ecological crisis.
 Two remarkable artists central to this growing movement will be in conversation about how their practices can both inform and inspire collective creative and transformational action.
-Along with Heather Ackroyd, Dan Harvey has worked for decades directly with natural world processes to create outstanding and resonant works that question our relationship with the landscape around us, while musician, composer and sound artist Mira Calix, acclaimed across media, created the launch music for CDE and is developing a new sound work engaging with protest and activism.
+Jocelyn Pook will be playing an extract of The Lost Words, "You Need To Listen To Us" - a new work commissioned for the Proms which sets words from speeches by environmental activist Greta Thunberg to music.
+Along with Heather Ackroyd, Dan Harvey has worked for decades directly with natural world processes to create outstanding and resonant works that question our relationship with the landscape around us.

 Dan Harvey (b.
 1959 England) and collaborator Heather Ackroyd are internationally acclaimed for creating multi-disciplinary works that intersect art, activism, architecture, biology, ecology and history

 Referencing memory and time, nature and culture, urban political ecologies, climate breakdown and degradation of the living planet, their time-based practice reveals an intrinsic bias towards process and event.
 Processes of germination, growth and decay (organic and inorganic), erosion and deposition, feature in artworks that often evolve through extended research in response to people and place, interfacing their profound interest in local ecologies and planetary concerns with socio-political paradigms.